Rigidity of proper colorings of $\mathbb{Z}^d$: Overview of proof

 with equality if and only if $|A_0 \Delta A|=2$.
 When $q$ is odd, a straightforward (though somewhat more involved) computation yields that

 with equality if and only if either $U$ is an odd set and $A_0 \subset A$ or $U$ is an even set and $B_0 \subset B$.
-This example shows a difference in behavior between the even and odd $q$ cases, with the odd case more difficult due to the lower entropic cost of creating interfaces between $P_0$- and $P$-ordered regions.
+This example shows a difference in behavior between the even and odd $q$ cases, with the odd case more difficult due to the lower cost of creating interfaces between $P_0$- and $P$-ordered regions.
 It is the odd $q$ case that motivates many of our definitions and ideas, including the idea that such interfaces should be even or odd, according to the relative size of $A_0$ and $A$.
+Thus some of our definitions are somewhat less natural in the even $q$ case.